-Access to telecommunications services has the potential to greatly enhance quality of life, in particular for our older customers and people with a disability.
+Access to telecommunications services has the potential to greatly enhance quality of life, for our customers regardless of age and abilities.
 All members of society can enjoy the benefits available from modern telecommunications in Ireland.

-In this section we provide details of the services and devices that are designed to assist in ensuring accessibility in the case of vision, hearing or dexterity impairments.
-We also provide links to other relevant sections of our web site containing further detail on our devices, services and associated pricing and terms and conditions.
-Should you need further information that is not available on our web site or further assistance we also set out the various means by which you can contact us.
+In this section we provide details of the services and devices that are designed to assist in ensuring accessibility including vision, hearing, mobility or dexterity requirements.
+We also provide links to other relevant sections of our website (www.eir.ie) containing further detail on our devices, services and associated pricing and terms and conditions.
+Should you need further information that is not available on our website or further assistance we also set out the various means by which you can contact us.

-We are also working to continuously enhance the level of compliance of our web site with the standards set under the Web Accessibility Initiative, as developed by the World Wide Web Consortium (W3C), which aim to facilitate web access for disabled end-users. eir also maintains a close relationship with key disability representative groups.
+We are also working to continuously enhance the level of compliance of our website with the standards set under the Web Accessibility Initiative, as developed by the World Wide Web Consortium (W3C), which aim to facilitate web access. eir also maintains a close relationship with key disability representative groups.

 This statement is subject to review annually and will be amended as required following each review.
-It was last updated on 31/12/2015.
+It was last updated in May 2018.

 Useful Phone Services

 The ITRS is an enhanced text relay service that enables the translation of text into voice and voice into text to facilitate a person that is deaf or hard of hearing in making and receiving calls.
 These calls are relayed through an ITRS agent who performs the translation.
 The service is accessible from mobile phones, tablets and PCs, enabling conversations through text.
 The ITRS app is available for Android and IOS devices.
 You can use the ITRS service on a PC or laptop through a link on the ITRS web site.
 The original text relay service continues to be supported through dedicated Minicom devices without the need to make any changes.

 For more information on ITRS, how to get it and how to use it, click on the following link: https://www.itrs.ie/